 The effect of CBD means that it is examined for possible effects in the context of every body function in which the endocannabinoid system is involved.

-In June 2018, the US Food and Drug Administration (FDA) approved the drug Epidiolex, a THC and cannabidiol solution that is to be used to treat two rare forms of childhood epilepsy (Lennox-Gastaut syndrome and Dravet syndrome ) to treat.5
+In June 2018, the US Food and Drug Administration (FDA) approved the drug Epidiolex.
+It is a THC and cannabidiol solution that is intended to be used to treat two rare forms of childhood epilepsy (Lennox-Gastaut syndrome and Dravet syndrome).5

 Even if clinical studies on the effectiveness are still pending and the effect of cannabidiol has not yet been fully clarified, CBD oil has already found many users in Germany.

 Many different properties are ascribed to CBD oil, which is why performers and biohackers use the product both in everyday life and in sports.
-Many people consume CBD oil to see if it can have any effect on sleep or regeneration (after training).
+Many people consume CBD oil to see if it has any effects on sleep or regeneration (after training).
 In addition, the endocannabinoid system can have a calming effect on our nervous system, so that stress reduction, relaxation and a subjective well-being would be possible with the activation of the CB1 and CB2 receptors.

 Nevertheless, many users report that they use the CBD oil for the treatment of specific diseases because of positive experiences.6